mrocklin/blog/_posts/work/2013-01-17-LogPy-Facts-Relations.md

 Conclusion
 ----------

-LogPy provides a clean declarative interface to query complex data.
+LogPy provides a declarative interface to query complex data.
 Data is stored as facts/tuples and queries are expressed as logical goals.
 This system is expressive and can match SQL in many respects.
-This effort of using Logic programming languages for database queries has roots in [Datalog](http://en.wikipedia.org/wiki/Datalog) a subset of Prolog designed for this purpose.
+The use of Logic programming languages for database queries has roots in [Datalog](http://en.wikipedia.org/wiki/Datalog) a subset of Prolog designed for databases.